 I have moved from state to state and country to country 12 times in my life, with many a move to new apartment or house in-between.
 Like most Americans, I've never stood on the ground where my great-grandparents once stood.
 And as the years go by,

-I find myself asking, what does it feel like to stand on that ground?
+I find myself asking, what would it feel like to stand on that ground?
 What does it feel like to come from somewhere?
-“Where’s home?”
+Where’s home?

-“The great thing… is to move.”
-These words are carved into the floor of the Providence train station, and I stood on them many times as I waited for the southbound train to take me to New York where I could leave student life for a few days and climb back into black separates and makeup and nice shoes— climb back into the Natalia suit and live my dream for myself, the dream that our American rootlessness promises of self-transformation by change of place.
-Somewhere, I felt that that the end of movement would be the end of dreaming, the end of possibility for me.
-I had a sort of horror that should I finally settle somewhere, I’d somehow end up jockeying infant car-seats and eating pizza at Costco and gaining poundage and wearing Liz Co. until I dropped.
+I stood on these words many times.
+They're carved into the floor of the Providence train station, where I'd wait for the Southbound train to take me to New York.
+I'd leave student life for a few days and climb back into black separates and expensive makeup and nice shoes— climb back into the Natalia suit of my late twenties to live my dream for myself, to live the dream that our American rootlessness promises of self-transformation by change of place.
+Deeply, I felt that that the end of movement would be the end of dreaming, the end of possibility.
+I had a horror that should I finally settle somewhere, I’d end up jockeying infant car-seats and eating pizza at Costco and gaining poundage and wearing Liz Co. until I dropped.
 Commitment issues, you say?
 Oh, yes.
 And fostered by our American myth: that redemption can follow the “fresh start,” and that we have an endless supply of fresh starts at our disposal.

 I was talking with my father last week.
 He’s 89.
 He asked me what I was working on and I said I was writing this piece about home.